JulieMammen/mCode-Breast-Carcinoma-mapping/README.md

 # mCODE-Breast-Carcinoma-mapping
 ## BreastCancer-FHIR Profiler
+###
-### mCode: Mapping Breast Cancer Data to FHIR Breast cancer is one of the deadliest diseases out there, but good data standards-like FHIR-can help.
-This repo shows how to take raw, messy infiltrating ductal carcinoma records, clean them, convert ICD-10 codes to SNOMED using UMLS API, and bundle 'em up into FHIR resources.  ###
+mCode: This repo shows how to take raw, messy infiltrating ductal carcinoma records, clean them, convert ICD-10 codes to SNOMED using UMLS API, and bundle 'em up into FHIR resources
+###
 ### How to run it
 1. Clone: git clone https://github.com/JulieMammen/mCode.git
 2. Install: pip install -r requirements.txt[requests for UMLS pulls, pandas for profiling, fhir.resources for building bundles, .env]